-- It has to be pointed out to members of an Open Sangha that this code of conduct exists and it must be made available to them.
+- Members of an Open Sangha have to be informed that this code of conduct exists and it must be made available to them.

 - Open Sanghas are free.
-None of the services an Open Sangha provides is tied to a fee or donation.
+None of the services an Open Sangha provides are tied to a fee or donation.

 - Open Sanghas don't focus on one single teacher and his books.

 - Open Sanghas welcome criticism from outside and take it seriously.

 - The goal of an Open Sangha is to make you feel better and empower you as a human being.
 If the oposite happens then try another group or practicing on your own for a while and contemplate about the reasons.

 - Open Sanghas are not quality controlled.
 We depend on the members of a group to report if a group does not agree with this code of conduct.
 If a group does not feel right, there is nothing wrong with founding your own group.